 Compliance Snapshot: UL 924, NFPA 101, OSHA

-- NFPA 101 (Life Safety Code): Requires monthly 30-second functional tests and annual 90-minute full-duration tests; signage must be readily visible along the egress route.
+- NFPA 101 (Life Safety Code): Requires exit signs to be visible along egress routes and mandates regular testing: monthly 30-second functionality tests and an annual 90-minute full-duration test.

-- OSHA: Exit routes must be marked and illuminated at all times; signage must not be obstructed.
+- OSHA: Exit routes must be marked with illuminated signs at all times, and signage must remain visible (not obstructed) even during outages.

 Best Picks by Building Type